TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 The goal of Permission Panther was super simple:

 1. Build ReBAC in such a way that any developer can implement it in minutes, not days
-2. ReBAC without schemas, while enabling inheritance for permission and objects
+2. ReBAC without schemas or entity definitions, while enabling inheritance for permission and objects
 3. The ability to list relations in both directions: What objects does an entity have permissions on?
 And what entities have permissions on this object?
 4. Open source, host it yourself with just a single binary/container, and a few environment variables!
-5. A managed offering with pricing that any project can afford (that means really generous free usage)
+5. [A managed offering](https://permissionpanther.com) with pricing that any project can afford (that means really generous free usage)
-6. A really, really small codebase - only include required functionality and reduce the opportunity for bugs

 **Some Feature Coming Soon:**